 Making A Personal Injury Claim Against A Local Council

-If you believe you have been injured as a result of negligence from the council, it is first of all advisable to speak to a personal injury lawyer about your case.
+If you believe you have been injured as a result of negligence by the council, it is first of all advisable to speak to a personal injury lawyer about your case.
 Jefferies no win, no fee solicitors have an expert and friendly team who will be more than happy to discuss your case in more detail.
 If you would like further advice on making personal injury claims against local council authorities please call us on 0800 342 3206 or get in touch online.